rimutaka/empirical/README.md

 # `lazy_static` in depth

+##### This section goes deep into the source code of `lazy_static` to really understand how it works.

-The source code in this project is split into several parts:
+The demo code in this project is split into several parts:

 * __benches__: the source for the benchmarks in this post
 * __examples/expansion_base.rs__: a minimal implementation to get expanded code from `lazy_static!` macro